 How to Edit Your First Podcast in 20 Minutes (Even If You Hate Tech)

-If you can edit a Word document, you can now edit a podcast.
-This guide will walk you through a streamlined, four-step workflow that takes raw audio and turns it into a polished episode in under 20 minutes.
+If you know how to edit a Word document, you now know how to edit a podcast.
+This guide will walk you through a streamlined, AI-powered workflow that takes raw, messy audio and turns it into a polished, studio-quality episode in under 20 minutes.
+We aren't going to worry about "compression ratios" or "EQ curves" today.
+We are focusing purely on shipping your story.

-Here is exactly how to do it.
+Here is exactly how to execute the workflow.

 Step 1: The "Kitchen Table" Recording